 I am also trading calendar spreads and shares, calls, and puts directly, but that is more complicated to report, so I am leaving the details in my records.

-My gains from trading January options were 1.49 percent of my December portfolio value.
+My gains from trading in October were 1.84 percent of September portfolio value.

 I am trading shares, calls, and puts directly in addition to spreads and sales, but they are more complicated to report, so I am leaving the details in my records.

 My loss from trading September options and shares was -1.32 percent of August portfolio value.
 I closed more share and direct option buy positions at a loss than I made from activities during the month.
 This caused a swing from August’s 4.95 percent for the year to a current 2.91 percent for the year.

 My gains from trading in August were 1.71 percent of July portfolio value.
 I am increasingly making profits from direct trading of shares and holding some outright call or put positions.
 I am not posting share trades and long option trades because it is more trouble to manage the details in summary fashion.